2012 United States House of Representatives elections in Massachusetts: District 6

-Democrat John F. Tierney has represented the 6th district since 1997.
+At the time of the election, Democrat John F. Tierney had represented the 6th district since 1997.
 Daniel Fishman, a Libertarian candidate, who has never run for office before also ran.

 Veteran and military commentator Seth Moulton considered running in the general election as an independent, but decided against it in July 2012, citing the short time frame left for him to mount a serious campaign.